carloscfgos1980/ZTM-Continous-Integration-Delivery/README_CD_tutorial.md

 with:
 mongodb-version: ${{ matrix.mongodb-version }}

 Solved this issue.
-MongoDB works fine but I got an error in the in testing posting new launch coz it doe not match any planet.
+MongoDB works fine but I got an error in the in testing posting new launch coz it does not match any planet.
 This is solved in next lesson

 # Lesson 14.
 Populating database for Continuos Integration

 https://academy.zerotomastery.io/courses/1206554/lectures/33053527

-Reppsitory for the actions in test CI https://github.com/marketplace/actions/mongodb-in-github-actions
+Repository for the actions in test CI https://github.com/marketplace/actions/mongodb-in-github-actions

               - name: MongoDB in GitHub Actions